francisbrero/auto-Linkedin/README.md

 ### Accepting Connection Requests

-1. Click on the extension icon in the Chrome toolbar.
+1. Click on the extension icon in the Chrome toolbar when you're on the [invitation manager](https://www.linkedin.com/mynetwork/invitation-manager/) page.
 2. In the popup, click the Accept Connections button.
 3. The extension will automatically accept up to 10 connection requests.